swentel/indieweb/README.md

 Want to follow Twitter, or Instagram in your reader?
 Checkout granary.io!

 Note: when you configure a feed to cleanup old items, internally we count 5 items more by default.
-The reason is that some feeds use pinned items (.e.g.
-Mastodon) which can come and go and mix up the total visual items on a page.
-Or simply because a post was deleted later.r
+The reason is that some feeds use pinned items (e.g. Mastodon) which can come and go and mix up the total visual items on a page.
+Or simply because a post was deleted later.

 **Aperture**